-Written assignment: Students will submit an argumentative essay on a topic of their choice related to the methods of participant observation in sociology.
+Option 1 - Written assignment: Students will submit an argumentative essay on a topic of their choice related to the sociology of the life course.
 Students are invited to take a position, clearly argue their points (drawing on class readings and discussions).
 The topic must be different than the midterm and final projects.
 Topic ideas may also be provided by the instructor to the students in need of assistance.

-• Students will write an argumentative essay.
+- Students will write an argumentative essay.
 Considering the topics covered in the course, students will define a specific topic to develop critical analyses.
-The argumentative essay represents an analysis of sociological question of your choice related to one sociological concept covered in the course.
-The argumentative essay must contain a critical analysis of the concept selected.

-• Student must inform the instructor of their interest in participating in this activity by completing the Extra Credit Survey on Canvas no later than May 9th by 11:59pm.
+The argumentative essay represents an analysis of sociological question of your choice related to one sociological concept or one life course principle covered in the course.
+The argumentative essay must contain a critical analysis of the concept, or the principle selected. - Student must inform the instructor of their interest in participating in this activity by completing the Extra Credit Survey on Canvas no later than May 9th by 11:59pm.
 Guidelines about this assignment will then be provided.
 Extra credit paper is due by June 5th by 11:59pm on Canvas.